 In Denver, for instance, officials expressed that they must follow federal regulations.
 Those regulations prohibit students who don’t qualify for free or reduced lunch from receiving unlimited meals.

 Accordingly, the school district must manage the issue in the best way possible.
 If the school district were to continue feeding children, the act is considered theft under federal guidelines.

 For this reason, many students run the risk of going without lunch.
 This outcome is something that no school administrator wants.

 As a result, Denver school officials adopted a policy of providing alternative meals.
 The meals aren’t full meals.

 However, they’re a better option than allowing students to go a day without eating.
 For now, milk and Graham crackers are the best solutions that the school can provide.

 Denver officials express that they try diligently to reach parents regarding school lunch debt.
 Also, there are many reasons why parents can’t afford to pay for student meals.
 Nevertheless, the problem continues to go unresolved in many instances.

 School officials state that they’re doing the best they can.
-The bottom line, expresses officials, is that school administrators must do more to solve the problem.
+The bottom line is that school administrators must do more to solve the problem.

 How Unpaid Lunch Debt Affects Children